Cost of living support

 Length of time we keep your information

-We will keep your information whilst you have an active license and for 1 year after the license has been revoked at which point it will be disposed of securely.
+We will keep your information whilst there is an active license.
+After this it will be disposed of securely.

-Where we revoke a driver licence under fit and proper the name and details as to why will be held on record indefinitely as the application for a driver licence is exempt from the rehabilitation of offenders act 1974.
-The name and details of the revoked or refused driver will be uploaded to the National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3).
+Where we revoke a driver licence under fit and proper the name and details as to why will be held on record as the application for a driver licence is exempt from the rehabilitation of offenders act 1974.
+The name and details of the revoked or refused driver will be uploaded to the National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3) and held for 11 years.

 You do have the right to contact us and ask for your information to be removed where there is no obligation or statutory requirement for it to be kept.
 You can exercise this right by contacting licensing.team@colchester.gov.uk.